 Thankfully, we’ve had a lot more highs than lows!

 Amazon FBA has allowed us to stay home together and make a lot of our dreams come true.

 We are able to homeschool our son, go on plenty of family vacations, and, most recently, buy a second home on a lake!
 We love our work-life balance.

 But none of that would be possible if we didn’t know where to find the top selling products on Amazon.
 And that’s what brings you here!

 We love helping people meet their goals, and we understand how overwhelming this business can seem at first.

 When we started, we had to figure everything out from scratch — from the details of creating a selling account on Amazon to figuring out how to prep and pack product to ship to Amazon’s warehouses.

 Once we did figure it out and had success, we started teaching friends and family how to do the same.
 And then we created our Amazon Boot Camp to teach even more people our step-by-step system.

 But again, it all comes down to finding inventory!

-So today we’re going to discuss our Top 5 ways to source product.
+So today we’re going to discuss our Top 5 ways to source products to sell on Amazon.
 Please chime in at the end and share your own favorites!